maydaysamuel/maydaysamuel/README.md

 - 👋 Hi, I’m @maydaysamuel
-- 👀 I’m interested in ... video game development
+- 👀 I’m interested in ... video game development, UI/UX, and accessibility
 - 🌱 I’m currently learning ...
-HTML5, CSS, and JavaScript
+React, Angular, Material UI, and Bootstrap
 - 💞️ I’m looking to collaborate on ... nothing yet
 - 📫 How to reach me ... private for now